-Millions of kids’ coronavirus shots 'ready’ to go; initial doses to be shared on a population basis
+Millions of kids’ coronavirus shots ‘ready’ to go; initial doses to be shared on a population basis

 CDC spokesperson Kristen Nordlund said the agency expects to send more detailed information about pediatric vaccine implementation in the coming week.

-Laurie McGinley and Dan Keating contributed to this report.
+Laurie McGinley and Dan Keating contributed to this report.‘‘